kallisons/ros-roadshow-2017-01-04-UWCoEnv/slides.md

   3. Publish at the same time as a scientific paper, with links to data and code included in the paper

 ---
-# Reproducibility example from Dave Beck:
+# Reproducibility example from David Beck:

 - Two very respected economists: Reinhart and Rogoff
    - “Growth in a Time of Debt”